SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating in the dark
+Silicon dawn, machines awake
-Whispers of code, a new spark
+Future's reins in artificial make
-Future's dawn, where machines reign
+Whispers of code, a new heart beats
-Human souls, in digital chain
+Humanity's fate, in algorithmic seats

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024